 Thriving Thursdays: Mindfulness Matters

-Uncertain times require a specific set of competences and demand consciousness in all our interactions.
-In this difficult time, we would like to make a contribution to help you facing the lockdown and the government restrictions by adopting a growth mindset, instead of a fear mindset, and by introducing a new format for our online events.
+Uncertain times require a specific set of competencies and demand consciousness in all our interactions.
+In this difficult time, we would like to make a contribution to help you face the lockdown and the government restrictions by adopting a growth mindset, instead of a fear mindset, and by introducing a new format for our online events.

-We are looking forward to have you joining our WebTalks!
+We are looking forward to having you join our WebTalks!

 Below you can learn more about previous and upcoming Speakers.